ritza-co/bryntum-supabase-gantt-starter/README.md

   'Access-Control-Allow-Methods': 'POST, GET, OPTIONS, PUT, DELETE', }
 ```
-Doing so allows us to use this edge function as a RESTful API which can be called using a URL that we will see once we have deployed the function to our Supabase project.
+Doing so allows you to use this edge function as a RESTful API which can be called using a URL that we will see once we have deployed the function to our Supabase project.

 Here you defined an async function that accepts an `id` parameter and uses the Supabase client to run the appropriate `select` query and then returns the response or throws an error.
 ```ts